apify/apify-docs/sources/platform/schedules.md

 ---
 title: Schedules
-description: Learn how to automatically start your actor and task runs and the basics of cron expressions.
+description: Learn how to automatically start your Actor and task runs and the basics of cron expressions.
 Set up and manage your schedules from Apify Console or via API.
 sidebar_position: 8
 category: platform
 slug: /schedules